KimJongTrill/Teruvia/AGT.md

 # Ebrorian Republic

 This government has three branches, Executive, Judicial, and Legislative.
 There is one elected Executive every 5 years 4 terms max.
 High Judge in each burg elected in 3 year cycles must be age of between 30 and 50, serve as the High Court making up the Judicial.
 The Legislative branch consists of 2 reps from each of the burgs and capitol are elected for Tribunal Council where propositions are argued and enacted.
+Local leaders, Barons, are elected every year by popular vote.
 Simple.

 Everyone in Ebroria is undoubtedly their own person and that's what drew them all together.
 While strong individualists they are very protective over their Nation.
 Ebroria is built upon everyone being heard so it is not uncommon for the Executive to field questions from the people in town halls or even ask for their opinions on decisions when they have a tough decision.